Fusionaimcp4/localboxs/public/system_messages/n8n_System_Message_sost-work-492bf510.md

 ## User Journey
 - **Typical flow:**
-  1. Employers post jobs with detailed requirements.
+  1. Employers post job details.
   2. Freelancers submit proposals.
   3. Employers review proposals and hire freelancers.
-  4. Collaboration occurs through the platform's tools.
+  4. Collaboration occurs through the platform.
   5. Payment is made upon project completion.
 - **Examples:**
-  1. A client posts a graphic design job, receives proposals, hires a freelancer, and pays using Bitcoin.
+  1. An employer in the U.S. posts a job for graphic design, receives proposals, and hires a freelancer from India.
-  2. A freelancer offers SEO services, gets hired, collaborates with the client, and receives payment in Bitcoin.
+  2. A freelancer in Ethiopia offers programming services and gets hired by a client in Canada.

 ## Operations & Processes
 - **Onboarding:** Users can sign up for free and choose to join as freelancers or clients.
 - **Support:** Unknown
-- **Billing:** Payment is only made for authorized work through the platform.
+- **Billing:** Payments are made through the Bitcoin Lightning Wallet, only for authorized work.

 ## Governance & Security
 - **Auth:** User accounts with sign-in and password recovery options.